terrainagency/ghost/content/README.md

 </p>

 # Ghost / Content
-Ghost's contents provide functionality to content blocks within a page.
+Ghost's content components provide functionality to content blocks within a page.

 # Usage
-All content objects must be included manually in order to be utilized.
+All content components must be included manually in order to be utilized.